blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Phedg1Studios-StartingItemsGUI/README.md

 The main menu will have a new button labelled "Starting Items".
 Clicking it will open up the shop interface.
 Every item and piece of equipment that has been unlocked (completed the requisite achievement) and discovered (been picked up at least once) will be listed here, alongside how many times it has been purchased.
 To purchase an item or piece of equipment, left click it.
 The same item can be purchased multiple times.
 To sell an item or piece of equipment, right click it.
 Three buttons, labelled "Earnt Consumable", "Earnt Persistent" and "Free", are displayed on the bottom right of the interface.
 Clicking these will allow the player to change the mods mode.
 The differences of these three modes are detailed below.
 Another three buttons, labelled "Profile: 1", "Profile: 2" and "Profile: 3", are displayed in the bottom centre of the interface.
 Clicking these will allow the player to change the current item loadout.
 Buying an item in one profile does not affect the others, this is so a player could configure each profile differently to easily switch between them between games.
 Each of the 3 profiles is unique to each mod mode.
 This mod can be enabled and disabled from this menu, should the player wish to play normally again.
 When a game begins the items from the currently selected mod mode and profile will be spawned into the players inventory.

 Mode: Earnt Consumable
-Players will earn credits for every stage they have cleared.
-The amount of credits awarded per stage cleared will vary based on the game's difficulty and how it ended (win, loss, obliteration).
-Players WILL NOT be accredited for any stages completed before adding this mod.
-Credits will be earnt regardless of the current mode of the mod.
 Items in the shop interface will have a price associated with them.
 Buying an item will cost credits, selling an item will refund the full amount of credits.
 When a game is played while this mode is active the credits that were spent on items will be used up and consumed.
 The current profile will also have its items removed, they will have to be purchased again with the players remaining credits if they want to be spawned again in subsequent games.

 Mode: Earnt Persistent
-Players will earn credits for every stage they have cleared.
-The amount of credits awarded per stage cleared after the mod has been installed will vary based on the game's difficulty and how it ended (win, loss, obliteration).
-Players will also be accredited for all stages completed before adding this mod, though the amount of credits awarded per stage will be a flat rate unaffected by the difficulties and endings of those previous games.
-Credits will be earnt regardless of the current mode of the mod.
 Items in the shop interface will have a price associated with them.
 Buying an item will cost credits, selling an item will refund the full amount of credits.
 When a game is played while this mode is active the credits that were spent on items will NOT be used up and consumed.
 The purchases will persist between games, as a kind of permanent upgrade to the players character.

 Mode: Free
 Items in the shop interface will have no price, they can be purchased as many times as the player wishes.
 The purchases will persist between games and will not be reset.

+## CREDIT EARNING METHODS
+Credits will be earnt regardless of the current mode of the mod.

+Boss Mode:
+Players will earn credits for defeating endgame bosses.
+The amount of credits awarded per boss kill will vary based on the game's difficulty.
+Supported bosses in this mode are the: Lunar Scavanger.
+This feature will expand to include standard endgame boss introduced in the 1.0 update when it is released.

+Stage Mode:
+Players will earn credits for every stage they have cleared.
+The amount of credits awarded per stage cleared will vary based on the game's difficulty and how it ended (win, loss, obliteration).
+For the consumable mode players WILL NOT be accredited for any stages completed before adding this mod.
+For the persistent mode players WILL be accredited for all stages completed before adding this mod, though the amount of credits awarded per stage will be a flat rate unaffected by the difficulties and endings of those previous games.
+Due to feedback, a future version will remove this feature and these backdated credits will no longer be awarded.

 ## CONFIGURATION
 After a player has opened the item shop interface for the first time a number of configuration files will be created.
 These can be found at "<RISK OF RAIN 2 INSTALL LOCATION>/Risk of Rain 2/BepInEx/config/Phedg1 Studios/Starting Items GUI/" and "<RISK OF RAIN 2 INSTALL LOCATION>/Risk of Rain 2/BepInEx/config/Phedg1 Studios/Starting Items GUI/<YOUR PROFILE ID>/".
 If you desire to alter the configuration of the mod it must be done by editing these files.
 The intention is that this would only be necessary once, with the rest of the player's interactions being done through the shop interface inside the game itself.